GuiHuiZui/GuiBotInfo/terms_of_service.md

 3. The developer reserves his right to alter database content of individual users should there be a valid reason.
 4. GuiBot features images it does not own with proper attribution and strictly for personal use.

-For additional information, questions or concerns, please contact GuiHuiZui#6621.
+For additional information, questions or concerns, please contact @guihuizui.